jennadar/5G-Core-Implementation-Using-Slicing/README.md

 To run the first ue, UE2 - `sudo ./build/nr-ue -c config/open5gs-ue2.yaml`

-The successful initialization of UE can be verified by receiving the `PDU Session Establishment successful` with TUNnel interface[uesimtun0,10.46.0.2] in the same terminal.
+The successful initialization of UE can be verified by receiving the `PDU Session Establishment successful` with the TUNnel interface[uesimtun0,10.46.0.2] in the same terminal.

 ![image](https://github.com/FRA-UAS/mobcomwise23-24-team_gen5_designers/blob/main/Figures/UERANSIM/PDU%20session%20successfully%20established%D1%8Ffor%D1%8FUE2.png)

-The NGAP traces has the NG set up a request and response to initialize a gNB and PDU association request and response for initializing the UE1
+The NGAP traces have the NG set up a request and response to initialize a gNB and PDU association request and response for initializing the UE1

 ![image](https://github.com/FRA-UAS/mobcomwise23-24-team_gen5_designers/blob/main/Figures/U_plane2/PDU-session.png)